-During graduate school, I completed my practicum and internships at Boston College in the Alcohol and Drug Education Office and at Mount Auburn Hospital in the Prevention and Recovery Center in Cambridge, MA.
-I spent ten years providing case management and psychotherapy to older adults at West Central Behavioral Health in NH.
+After earning my M.Ed. in Counseling Psychology, I spent ten years providing psychotherapy and case management services to older adults at West Central Behavioral Health in NH.
 Most recently, I worked as a Clinician providing psychotherapy to individuals with serious mental illnesses at a community mental health center in North Carolina.
-I have worked in the mental health field for 19 years and I truly love what I do.
+After 19 years of experience working in the mental health field, I opened my private practice in April 2021.

 I was born and raised in New Hampshire and spent over 20 years in the Boston area.
 Having grown tired of New England winters, I moved to North Carolina in 2014.

 Activities I enjoy include reading, the arts, yoga, genealogy, and exploring other countries and cultures through international travel.
 I also have a great deal of love and respect for animals, especially the fur babies I’ve adopted over the years.

 During my years in the mental health profession, clients I’ve known have described me as warm, easy-going, direct when it’s beneficial, down-to-earth, and fun.

 My own life challenges have given me insight and increased my capacity to accompany others as they navigate the stressors and obstacles they face.
 I know from personal experience how difficult it can be to begin a healing journey, so I have so much respect for others who do the same.
 I genuinely love my work and feel fortunate to be able to accompany others as they strive to create the lives they hope for.